jamesfaber/MIT-Supercloud-Project/README.md

 # ⚡ Datacenter Optimization Project

-### The purpose of this project is to apply data science tools to reduce datacenter electricity consumption.
+### The purpose of this project is to apply data science techniques to reduce datacenter electricity consumption.
 The folder structure is as follows:

 #### Code Folder: Contains all code written for this project, organized into 6 Jupyter Notebooks.